mbabynames search ✿

 Ambrosia Elizabeth

-Ambrosia, meaning "noble and strong", pairs with Elizabeth, meaning "pledged to God".
+Ambrosia, meaning "immortal, divine food", pairs with Elizabeth, meaning "pledged to God".
 The meanings point in complementary directions.
 The longer Elizabeth (4 syllables) builds on the shorter Ambrosia, giving the name forward momentum.

 Ambrosia Amelia